 2. Nitrification: In the nitrification step, specific bacteria in the soil convert ammonia into nitrates.
 Nitrates are essential nutrients that plants can absorb through their roots.
 Plants use these nitrogen compounds to build proteins and other essential molecules.

-3. Assimilation: During assimilation, plants take in the nitrogen compounds, such as nitrates, from the soil through their root system.
-They utilize these compounds to synthesize proteins and other important substances.
+3. Assimilation: During assimilation, plants take in nitrogen compounds, such as nitrates, from the soil through their root system.
+They utilise these compounds to synthesise proteins and other important substances.
 Animals obtain their nitrogen by consuming plants or other animals that have already assimilated nitrogen.

 4. Ammonification: When plants and animals die, their nitrogen-containing wastes and organic matter are broken down by bacteria and fungi in the soil.
 This process, known as ammonification, converts the organic nitrogen back into ammonia and other nitrogen compounds.